wb55555/bmp2txt/README.md

 ### Function
 - Read 1, 4, 8 or 24bit's .bmpfile.
-- Show datas of bmpfliehead and bmpfliehead in the terminal.
+- Show datas of bmpfliehead and bmpfliehead on the terminal.
 - Output all of the .bmpflie's datas in a .txtfile.

 ### Dependencies